Free worldwide shipping on every order

 Key Takeaways

-This guide is the full playbook.
-It is written for studio owners and operators who are evaluating the add: what equipment to buy, how to lay out the room, how to price and program the add-on into your class schedule, the regulatory and insurance considerations, and the realistic ROI math.
-The patterns below are drawn from our recent discussions with boutique pilates and recovery studios in Toronto, Vancouver, and Calgary that are at different stages of evaluating or rolling out RLT.
-We have anonymized specific operators and composited the numbers to protect them.
+This guide is written for studio owners and operators who are evaluating the add: what equipment to buy, how to lay out the room, how to price and program the service into your class schedule, and what regulatory and insurance considerations to check before launch.

-"The studios that succeed with red light therapy treat it as a recovery-and-results layer on top of the core movement product — not as a standalone service.
-The 10-minute add-on after a class is the highest-conversion offer."
+"The studios that succeed with red light therapy treat it as a recovery-and-results layer on top of the core movement product, not as a standalone service.
+The 10-minute post-class session is the easiest place to start."

 What Studio Owners Get Wrong